 COOK: Rhubarb Vinaigrette & Rhubarb Leather

 I've pulled the last rhubarb stalks for the season.
-The remaining skinnier stalks with their big glossy leaves will stay with my perennial rhubarb plants to feed it over the rest of the growing season.
+The remaining skinnier stalks with their big glossy leaves will stay with my perennial rhubarb plants to feed them over the rest of the growing season.
 Like many of you, I usually make a Rhubarb-Strawberry pie or buckle with this vegetable and then diced the remaining stalks for a winter's stay in the freezer.
-Sometimes I found it deep in the freezer and sometimes I didn't until the following spring.
+Sometimes I find it deep in the freezer and sometimes I didn't until the following spring.
 This year I've been playing around with different recipes that use fresh rhubarb and of course, now I need more rhubarb plants.
 The slippery slope of a kitchen gardener...

 Rhubarb Vinaigrette Dressing*

 An abundance of greens and lettuces in the garden right now means lots of salads and stir-fried greens and this tangy vinaigrette is perfect for both.
 For cooked greens, I splash a bit of vinaigrette on the greens after cooking and just before serving.
 It adds a unique flavor and brightens up cooked greens.
 For salads, add some sliced strawberries and chopped walnuts to your lettuce and toss with this dressing.

 ¼ cup honey (use local raw honey; check your farmer's market )

 4 stalks rhubarb (about 2 loosely packed cups), cut into thin slices

 ¼ cup red wine vinegar